Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Conclusion

 \section{Conclusion}

-In this work, we proposed two low-complexity butterfly completion algorithms, respectively based on ALS and ADAM, for reconstructing highly oscillatory operators discretized as $n\times n$ matrices requiring only $\mathcal{O}(n\log n)$ observed matrix entries and $\mathcal{O}(n \log^3 n)$ computational cost empirically.
+In this work, we proposed three low-complexity butterfly completion algorithms, respectively based on ALS, ADAM and ADF, for reconstructing highly oscillatory operators discretized as $n\times n$ matrices requiring only $\mathcal{O}(n\log n)$ observed matrix entries and $\mathcal{O}(n \log^3 n)$ computational cost empirically.
 The proposed algorithms are based on the reformulation of butterfly matrices into higher order tensors, which allows for efficient implementation via tensor computations.
 Numerical results demonstrate the superior accuracy, convergence, and efficiency of the proposed algorithms for highly oscillatory operators such as Radon transforms and Green's functions in seismic applications, when compared with other completion algorithms such as low-rank matrix completion and QTT completion.
+While our experiments utilized only synthetic datasets, the oscillatory operators studied here, such as high-frequency Green's functions and Radon transforms, form the mathematical foundation of several critical imaging tasks, where physical or cost constraints limit data acquisition.
+The proposed butterfly completion algorithm is potentially useful for addressing missing-trace problem for high-resolution reverse time migration of seismic exploration, the frequency-domain gaps inherent in low-dose medical CT, and the ``missing wedge" problem in electron tomography.

-Future work includes exploiting butterfly completion for stochastic low-rank decompositions, high-performance and parallel implementations of the butterfly contraction operations, as well as integrating the tensorized butterfly representation into neural network architectures to facilitate efficient learning with butterfly matrices.
+Future work includes exploiting butterfly completion for stochastic low-rank decompositions, high-performance and parallel implementations of the butterfly contraction operations, as well as integrating the tensorized reformulation of the butterfly decomposition into neural network architectures to facilitate efficient learning with butterfly matrices.